yousefkotp/VaCarTion/README.md

 ## Database Schema

 ### DDL
-- You can find the database schema in the following link: [Database Schema](https://github.com/yousefkotp/Car-Rental-System/blob/main/DDL.sql)
+- You can find the create your database schema by running the Data Definition script in [Database Schema](https://github.com/yousefkotp/Car-Rental-System/blob/main/DDL.sql)

 ### ER Diagram
 <!-- embed the photo whose link is  here -->